prizmspace/WebWallet/README.md

-These are the sources of the prism wallet based on WEB technology
+These are the sources of the Prizm wallet based on WEB technology